libp2p/specs/peer-ids/peer-ids.md

 Implementations MUST support RSA and Ed25519.
 Implementations MAY support Secp256k1 and ECDSA, but nodes using those keys may not be able to connect to all other nodes.

+In all cases, implementation MAY allow the user to enable/disable specific key types via configuration.
+Note that disabling support for compulsory key types may hinder connectivity.

 Keys are encoded into byte arrays and serialized into the `Data` field of the protobuf messages described above.